lamrij/WebB3Q1_Dupriez_Lamri_BACKEND/README.md

 ### 1. `config/` ⚙️

-- **Purpose**: Contains configuration files that define settings for external services and database connections.
+- **Purpose**: Contains configuration files defining settings for external services and database connections.
 - **Files**:
-  - `dbConfigs.ts`: Manages the configuration for database connectivity and setup (e.g., database URL, credentials).
+  - `dbConfigs.ts`: Manages configuration for database connectivity and setup (e.g., database URL, credentials).
-  - `tmdbConfig.ts`: Holds configurations for the TMDB API, including API tokens, base URL, and any necessary parameters.
+  - `tmdbConfig.ts`: Holds configurations for the TMDB API, including API tokens, base URL, and necessary parameters.

 ### 2. `controllers/` 🎛️

 - **Purpose**: Handles HTTP requests, processes data, and calls appropriate services.
 - **File Structure**:
-  - Each controller is specific to a particular resource (e.g., `UserController.ts`), which receives requests, interacts with the relevant service, and returns responses.
+  - Each controller focuses on a specific resource (e.g., `UserController.ts`), handling requests, interacting with relevant services, and returning responses.

 ### 3. `models/` 🗃️

-- **Purpose**: Defines data models and schemas, which represent the structure of the data managed in the database.
+- **Purpose**: Defines data models and schemas that represent the structure of the data managed in the database.
 - **Example**:
   - `User.ts` could represent a user entity schema with properties such as `id`, `name`, `email`, etc.
-  - Any other entities (e.g., `Series`) would also have their respective models defined here.
+  - Additional entities (e.g., `Series`) would have their respective models here.

 ### 4. `repositories/` 🛠️

-- **Purpose**: Acts as a data access layer, responsible for interacting with the database to perform CRUD operations.
-This follows the Repository Pattern, isolating data logic from business logic.
+- **Purpose**: Acts as a data access layer responsible for interacting with the database to perform CRUD operations, following the Repository Pattern, which separates data logic from business logic.
 - **Files**:
   - `UserRepository.ts`: Contains methods for retrieving, adding, updating, or deleting `User` data in the database.
-  - Other repositories would be added here for additional entities as needed.
+  - Other repositories for additional entities as needed.

 ### 5. `routes/` 🛣️

 - **Purpose**: Organizes API routes and links each route to the corresponding controller function.
-Each route file focuses on one endpoint or resource, ensuring modularity.
+Each route file focuses on one endpoint or resource for modularity.
 - **Files**:
   - `userRoutes.ts`: Defines routes related to `User` actions (e.g., `/users`, `/users/:id`), linked to appropriate controller methods.
   - Additional files would follow the same pattern for each new route.

 ### 6. `services/` 🛎️

-- **Purpose**: Contains business logic and handles core functionalities of the application.
-Services use repositories to fetch or manipulate data and apply any additional logic needed for each feature.
+- **Purpose**: Contains business logic and core application functionalities.
+Services use repositories to fetch or manipulate data and apply additional logic as needed.
 - **Example**:
-  - `UserService.ts`: Contains user-related functionality, such as creating a new user, updating user details, etc., with methods that call `UserRepository` functions.
+  - `UserService.ts`: Contains user-related functionality, such as creating a new user, updating user details, with methods that call `UserRepository` functions.
   - Additional service files are created as needed for other features or entities.

 ### 7. `utils/` 🧰

-- **Purpose**: Stores utility functions and classes that are not directly associated with any specific layer (e.g., helper functions, error-handling classes).
+- **Purpose**: Stores utility functions and classes not directly associated with any specific layer (e.g., helper functions, error-handling classes).
 - **File Structure**:
-  - `HttpException.ts`: Custom error-handling class to manage HTTP exceptions consistently across the application.
+  - `HttpException.ts`: Custom error-handling class for consistent HTTP error management across the application.
-  - If a utility class is specific to a certain function and has a parent class, consider creating a package for it within this folder.
+  - If a utility class is specific to a certain function, consider creating a package for it within this folder.

 ### 8. `server.ts` 🔌

-- **Purpose**: The main entry point for the server.
+- **Purpose**: Main entry point for the server.
 Initializes the Express application, loads routes, and listens on the designated port.
 - **Responsibilities**:
   - Imports configurations, initializes middleware, registers routes, and sets up the Express server.

 ---

 ### Notes ✍️

 - **Modularity**: Each layer is separated to enhance code readability, maintainability, and scalability.
 - **Error Handling**: Custom error classes in `utils/` provide consistent error management throughout the application.
-- **Extensibility**: Additional features or resources can be easily added by creating new files within the `controllers`, `services`, `repositories`, and `routes` directories.
+- **Extensibility**: Additional features or resources can be added by creating new files within the `controllers`, `services`, `repositories`, and `routes` directories.